asahala/BabyLemmatizer/README.md

 All intermediate steps of evaluation are saved into ```models/model_name/eval/``` and the final lemmatization results are saved into ```output_final.conllu2``` in this folder.

+-->

 # Command line use

-BabyLemmatizer can be used directly from the command line.
+At present, BabyLemmatizer should be used via command line instead of calling it directly in Python.

 ### Lemmatization
 To lemmatize unlemmatized corpus, run the following command: